feargalr/TaxSEA/README.md

 which metabolite producers are altered, and if the findings are similar to a previously published study.

+Note: Although TaxSEA in principle can be applied to microbiome data from any source, the databases utilized largely cover human associated microbiomes and the human gut microbiome in particular.
+As such TaxSEA will likely perform best on human gut microbiome data.

 ## Taxon set database
 TaxSEA utilizes taxon sets generated from five reference databases (**gutMGene**, **GMrepo v2**, **MiMeDB**, **mBodyMap**, **BugSigDB**).